- In what formats is BMJ Clinical Evidence available?

 The literature is searched using the Cochrane Library, Medline, Embase, and occasionally other electronic databases, looking first for good systematic reviews and then for primary studies with designs that are most appropriate for answering the question.

 Systematic reviews and individual studies are critically and independently appraised by a clinician and an information specialist for relevance and quality, using a validated criteria similar to those of Sackett et al and those of Jadad.
 This process means that not all randomised controlled trials or reviews are included.
 The studies are then also filtered by the author for clinical relevance.

 Each topic is peer reviewed by the section editor, at least two external expert peer reviewers, by members of the advisory board, and by an international editorial committee of generalist clinicians with expertise in epidemiology.

-The Cochrane Library is a vital building block for Clinical Evidence, but Clinical Evidence comes a few steps nearer to the realities of clinical practice.
-Clinical Evidence begins with the questions and then looks for the evidence addressing those questions.
+The Cochrane Library is a vital building block for BMJ Clinical Evidence, but BMJ Clinical Evidence comes a few steps nearer to the realities of clinical practice.
+BMJ Clinical Evidence begins with the questions and then looks for the evidence addressing those questions.

 BMJ Clinical Evidence is different from Evidence-Based Medicine because it is driven by important clinical questions.
 Evidence-Based Medicine (and other evidence-based journals) review research as it is published in clinical journals.
 Both these publications are, however, intended to compliment one another.
 For further information, visit Evidence-Based Medicine and Evidence-Based Mental Health.